Get insider access

 See our review

-2. Best Upper Mid-Range Gaming Earbuds
+2. Best Mid-Range Gaming Earbuds

 The EPOS GTW 270 Ηybrid Truly Wireless are the best wireless earbuds for gaming we've tested at this price point.
-What sets them apart from our top pick is their support for multi-device pairing, which lets you connect simultaneously to your console and smartphone.
+What sets them apart from our top pick is their support for multi-device pairing, which lets you simultaneously connect to your console and smartphone.
 They also support aptX-LL codec, which ensures low latency with Βluetooth-compatible PCs.
 However, while their dongle provides a fairly low-latency connection, users have reported connectivity issues after updating to the latest firmware.
 Unfortunately, this same firmware also lowered their original advertised battery life to just over three hours, which is pretty short.
 However, their carrying case supplies three extra charges.

-These buds are very well-built and have a comfortable fit suitable for long gaming sessions.
+These buds are very well-built and have a comfortable fit that's suitable for long gaming sessions.
 Their bass-rich sound profile can help bring out sound effects in action-packed games and can also be customized with a graphic EQ and presets in the headphones' companion app.
 They support Dolby 7.1 virtual surround sound, which can help make your game audio more dimensional and immersive.
 Their integrated mic makes your voice sound clear and natural.
 However, unlike the Razer Hammerhead Pro HyperSpeed True Wireless' mic, your voice can easily be drowned out by background noise.

 See our review

-3. Best Mid-Range Gaming Earbuds
+3. Best Budget Gaming Earbuds

 See our review

-5. Βest Sounding Gaming Earbuds
+4. Βest Sounding Gaming Earbuds

 These buds have a well-built design and are comfortable for long gaming sessions.
 They also come with several differently-sized pairs of ear tips to help you get the best fit.
 Their cables are also detachable, so you can swap them out if they get damaged or use them with a cable with an in-line mic.
 While they won't block out much bass-range noise like traffic from an open window, they passively isolate you from ambient chatter.